MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ## Backend v1.18.1 (July 8, 2020)

 - Deprecation notices
   - Starting July 1, 2020, Amazon WorkDocs and NetDocuments connectors have been deprecated.
-This means that users will not be able to authorize new Amazon WorkDocs or NetDocuments connectors.
+This means that users won't be able to authorize new Amazon WorkDocs or NetDocuments connectors.
 However, users will still be able to use existing Amazon WorkDocs and NetDocuments connectors until their end-of-life date of August 1, 2020.
 Users are encouraged to wrap up existing migrations involving these two connectors as soon as possible.
 - Error reporting improvements
   - Improved error messages displayed in the User Log coming from the Agent connector.
 - Stability fixes